-Sirmaur is a place that is a must-visit owing to its natural beauty.
-There is no reason not to visit this place.
-The scenic hills, natural beauty, the lakes, the hospitable people all of them make this place worth visiting and exploring.
+There is no reason not to visit this place - the scenic hills, natural beauty, the lakes, the hospitable people all of them make this place worth visiting and exploring.

-Jagannath Temple.
+2. Jagannath Temple.
 Built by King Chodaganga, Jagannath temple is considered as one of the most divine temples of Himachal Pradesh.
-Sawan Dwadashi is also one of the major festivals which gets celebrated in the temple.
+Sawan Dwadashi is also one of the major festivals which is celebrated in the temple.

-Dhaula Kuan.
+3. Dhaula Kuan.
 The name of this place literally translates into the white well.
 This place refers to an ancient water well situated in an area where there is white sand.
-It is speculated that this well was constructed by none other than Shah Alam II who was also the Mughal emperor of India.
+It is speculated that this well was constructed by none other than Shah Alam II.

-Trekking to Haripur Dhar.
+4. Haripur Dhar.
 Haripur Dhar mountain is one of the mystical mountains consisting of the temple of Maa Bhangayani on the hilltop.
-If adventure is what you really seek then this is absolutely the kind of place which you must visit with your loved ones.
+If adventure is what you really seek then you shouldn't miss out on this opportunity.

-Nahan.
-This place lets you roam around the lush green forest which is named “Nahan” and it was founded by Raja Karna Prakash during the 16th century.
-Right from offering the mind-boggling scenery to lush scenic views, this place is actually quite great for trekking around.
+5. Nahan.
+This place lets you roam around the lush green forest named Nahan and it was founded by Raja Karna Prakash during the 16th century.
+Right from offering the mind-boggling scenery to lush scenic views, this place is actually quite great for trekking.

 Himachal Pradesh is one of the most amazing places to explore in India.
 The people here are simply awesome when it comes to hospitality.
-The food of this place is really amazing and is quite popular like Dham, Mittha, Sidu, Babru, Chha Gosht, etc. Moving to the attire people wear here, the Himachalis wear Pahari topi, churidhar pyjamas, kurta, etc.
+The food in this place is really delicious.
+Some of the dishes include Dham, Mittha, Sidu, Babru, Chha Gosht, etc. Moving to the attire people wear here, the Himachalis wear Pahari topi, churidar pyjamas, kurta, etc.

 By Air.
 The nearest airport to Siramaur district is Dehradun Airport aka Jolly Grant Airport.
+It is suggested to take connecting flights from Delhi and Chandigarh to reach here.
 After reaching the airport, you can take a bus or book a cab to reach the Sirmaur district.
-The airport has very good connectivity via nearby and major cities like Delhi, Pune, Chandigarh, etc.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here